AXGKl/unicode-kills-python3/README.md

 So yeah, Python, with all the support for bytes as we had in Py2 for str, latest since 3.6, remains a bearable language.
 For greenfield not much worse in convenience than a Python 2.8, 2.9 in a parallel universe, where they built in all the new goodies into Python2 with a defaultencoding at utf-8.
 That would have saved the Industry 10 years of conversion work of old code bases but so bit it - it could have been worse.

-I leave this repo full of rants for your amusement.
+I leave this repo full of rants for your amusement: Put yourself back into the ancient times of a non functional (you'll see why) but released Python < 3.5 and read on...

 ------------------